-Condition Compliand (Put√ in the Domosko Condition No. Title appropriate Not Complied Remarks (if any) (b) At least one independent director on the Board of the holding company shall be a director on the Board of the subsidiary company N/A Olympic Industries Limited has no Subsidiary Company (c) The minutes of the Board meeting of the subsidiary company shall be placed for review at the following Board meeting of the holding company N/A Olympic Industries Limited has no Subsidiary Company (d) The minutes of the respective Board meeting of the holding company shall state that they have reviewed the affairs of the subsidiary company also N/A Olympic Industries Limited has no Subsidiary Company (e) The Audit Committee of the holding company shall also review the financial statements, in particular the investments made by the subsidiary company N/A Olympic Industries Limited has no Subsidiary Company 3 Managing Director (MD) or Chief Executive Officer (CEO), Chief Financial Officer (CFO), Head of Internal Audit and Compliance (HIAC) and Company Secretary (CS): 3(1) (a) The Board shall appoint a Managing Director (MD) or Chief Executive Officer (CEO), a Company Secretary (CS), a Chief Financial Officer (CFO) and a Head of Internal Audit and Compliance (HIAC) \ The Managing Director was reappointed by shareholders at the 38th AGM held on Dec.
-14, 2017 for five years.
-The Managing Director appointed the Company Secretary, Chief Financial Officer and Head of Internal Audit and Compliance.
-To comply the condition of CGC, all those appointments were ratified by the Board of Directors in their meeting held on December 24, 2018 (b) The positions of the Managing Director (MD) or Chief Executive Officer (CEO), Company Secretary (CS), Chief Financial Officer (CFO) and Head of Internal Audit and Compliance (HIAC) shall be filled by different individuals V (c) The MD or CEO, CS, CFO and HIAC of a listed company shall not hold any executive position in any other company at the same time V (d) The Board shall clearly define respective roles, responsibilities and duties of the CFO, the HIAC and the CS $\sqrt{}$
+Condition No. Title Compliand (Put \square) appropriate in the Remarks (if any) (b) At least one independent director on the Board of the holding company shall be a director on the Board of the subsidiary company N/A Olympic Industries Limited has no Subsidiary Company (c) The minutes of the Board meeting of the subsidiary company shall be placed for review at the following Board meeting of the holding company N/A Olympic Industries Limited has no Subsidiary Company (d) The minutes of the respective Board meeting of the holding company shall state that they have reviewed the affairs of the subsidiary company also N/A Olympic Industries Limited has no Subsidiary Company (e) The Audit Committee of the holding company shall also review the financial statements, in particular the investments made by the subsidiary company N/A Olympic Industries Limited has no Subsidiary Company 3 Managing Director (MD) or Chief Executive Officer (CEO), Chief Financial Officer (CFO), Head of Internal Audit and Compliance (HIAC) and Company Secretary (CS): 3(1) (a) The Board shall appoint a Managing Director (MD) or Chief Executive Officer (CEO), a Company Secretary (CS), a Chief Financial Officer (CFO) and a Head of Internal Audit and Compliance (HIAC) √ The Managing Director was reappointed by the shareholders at the 38th AGM held on Dec.
+14, 2017 for five years which will expire on December 28, 2022.
+Therefore, the shareholders will consider in the AGM to be held on December 26, 2022 to re-appoint Mr. Mubarak Ali, Managing Director for next term of five years from December 29, 2022 to December 28, 2027. (b) The positions of the Managing Director (MD) or Chief Executive Officer (CEO), Company Secretary (CS), Chief Financial Officer (CFO) and Head of Internal Audit and Compliance (HIAC) shall be filled by different individuals V (c) The MD or CEO, CS, CFO and HIAC of a listed company shall not hold any executive position in any other company at the same time V (d) The Board shall clearly define respective roles, responsibilities and duties of the CFO, the HIAC and the CS V